cryptoeconomicslab/ovm-plasma-chamber-spec/getting-started/try-plasma-chamber-in-local.md

 npm i
 ```

-You can start the Plasma transaction aggregator and contract in local PC by docker compose.
+You can start the Plasma transaction aggregator and contract in your laptop by Docker Compose.

 ```
 docker-compose up